Mbutler1991/childhood-adhd-quiz/README.md

 - This displays if your score is above the limit to be considered of ADHD.
 - This has links to more resources that could be handy to know if your child may have ADHD.
 - There is a link to ADHD Ireland, CAMHS and some YouTube videos that have helpful advice and information.
-- All links open in seperate tabs to not take away from current website.
+- All links open in separate tabs to not take away from current website.

 ![More Resources](assets/screenshots/more-resources.png)